Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * user_context_broker = FIWARE account with the appropriate role and permission for the Context Broker application, which has been configured at the IdM platform (See the section "Configure the Authorization").
 * pwd_user_context_broker = user password of the previous account.
 * timeout_context_broker = It indicates the time-out of the Context Broker communication in seconds.

+### Installation verification of the Maintenance Calendar component

+To check that everything was correctly installed; create a new event for the UptimeRequest and perform the following HTTP call to see the new status (where the "<HoST_Context_Broker>" is the endpoint of the own Orion Context Broker instance):

+		$  curl -X GET "http://<HoST_Context_Broker>:1026/v1/contextEntities/maintenancecalendar:UptimeRequest" -H 'X-Auth-Token:<Token_ID>'

+It should return the initial notification.

+	{
+	  "contextElement" : {
+	    "type" : "UptimeRequest",
+	    "isPattern" : "false",
+	    "id" : "maintenancecalendar:UptimeRequest",
+	    "attributes" : [
+	      {
+	        "name" : "event",
+	        "type" : "string",
+	        "value" : "UptimeRequest"
+	      },
+	      {
+	        "name" : "type_event",
+	        "type" : "string",
+	        "value" : "NEW"
+	      },
+	      {
+	        "name" : "uptimerequest_description",
+	        "type" : "string",
+	        "value" : "Summary Test UptimeRequests"
+	      }
+	    ]
+	  },
+	  "statusCode" : {
+	    "code" : "200",
+	    "reasonPhrase" : "OK"
+	  }
+	}

 ### Subscriptions